Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Diagrammatic models

 By definition of a cliquegram and Ex.~\ref{ex:subpartition}, it is easy to check that any treegram is also a cliquegram.
 However, the converse is not true.
-Thus, Prop.~\ref{prop:equivalence} can be viewed as a generalization of the equivalence of dendrograms with ultrametrics \cite{carlsson2010characterization}, and of treegrams with symmetric ultranetworks (symmetric ultranetworks) \cite{smith2016hierarchical}.
+Thus, \textit{Prop.~\ref{prop:equivalence}} can be viewed as a generalization of the equivalence of dendrograms with ultrametrics \cite{carlsson2010characterization}, and of treegrams with symmetric ultranetworks (symmetric ultranetworks) \cite{smith2016hierarchical}.

-\begin{remark} The biological interpretation of \textit{Prop.~\ref{prop:equivalence}} is that there is a phylogenetic network reconstruction process which can be modelled as a lattice-join operation $\vee$ on the collection of cliquegrams over $X$, i.e.~any family $\mathcal{F}$ of treegrams will span a unique minimal cliquegram, given by the join-span $\vee \mathcal{F}$. \end{remark}
+\begin{remark} The biological interpretation of \textit{Prop.~\ref{prop:equivalence}} is that there is a phylogenetic network reconstruction process which can be modelled as a lattice-join operation $\vee$ on the collection of cliquegrams over $X$, i.e.~any family $\caT$ of treegrams will span a unique minimal cliquegram, given by the join-span $\vee \caT$. \end{remark}

-\begin{remark} It is interesting to note that because of Prop.~\ref{prop:equivalence} and the algebraic viewpoint of the minimum operation on $\R$ as a tropical addition on $\R$ (and therefore the entry-wise minimum of matrices), we can realize the join-cliquegram as a tropical addition on treegrams.
+\begin{remark} It is interesting to note that because of \textit{Prop.~\ref{prop:equivalence}} and the algebraic viewpoint of the minimum operation on $\R$ as a tropical addition on $\R$ (and therefore the entry-wise minimum of matrices), we can realize the join-cliquegram as a tropical addition on treegrams.
 We recommend \cite{maclagan2021introduction} for a thorough introduction to tropical geometry. \end{remark}

-\begin{remark}[Computing the join-cliquegram of a set of treegrams] Given a set $F$ of treegrams, we can compute the join-cliquegram of $F$ by (i) first computing the minimizer matrix of the associated symmetric ultranetworks of the trees in $F$ (this is the entry-wise minimum of these matrices) and then (ii) taking the associated cliquegram of the network, following Alg.~\ref{alg:cliquegramfromnetwork}. \end{remark}
+\begin{remark}[Computing the join-cliquegram of a set of treegrams] Given a family $\caT$ of treegrams, we can compute the join-cliquegram $\vee\caT$ of $\caT$ by (i) first computing the minimizer network matrix of the associated symmetric ultranetworks of the trees in $\caT$ (this is the entry-wise minimum of these matrices) and then (ii) taking the associated cliquegram of that network, following \textit{Alg.~\ref{alg:cliquegramfromnetwork}}. \end{remark}